 You probably know the after effects of Ashley Madison data breach.
 Now imagine the kind of effect if the HIV/AIDS patient’s profile data along with Aadhaar number leaks.
 With Aadhaar they can be uniquely identified.
 So again it’s not always about safe biometrics.

 There is much more to the security and privacy argument.
 I would suggest you to read this post on reddit which explains other aspects which I have not gone in detail here.

 Q4: Why are you willing to give biometrics to foreign govts and corporations, but not to your own govt?

-We have, for example for passport.
+We have, for example – passport.
 Important terms to know are purpose, choice and consent.

-A very popular question on social media is – How can you give biometrics for US visa but not to your own government.
-But it’s important to remind everyone that one needs to have passport before getting visa.
+A very popular question on social media these days is – How can you give biometrics for US visa but not to your own government.
+But it’s important to remind everyone that one needs to get a passport before getting visa.
 Everyone who has a passport has given their biometrics to GoI.
 Again the purpose of the collection is clear and is by choice.

 You also talked about the biometrics on phone.
-Now to assume everyone has a phone or has a phone with biometrics capability is a little too much to assume.
+Now to assume everyone has a phone or has a phone with biometrics capability is a little too much.
 Many of us don’t have a phone with biometrics.
 Happy to announce I don’t need phone with biometrics to pay taxes.

-You also talk about and I quote ” control over its usage” and ” strict protection of the law”.
-Here you talk about the control over data and usage.
-Under Aadhaar Act citizen citizen don’t have any legal rights to the data.
-If its is leaked or misused I am not considered an aggrieved party.
+You also talk about and I quote “control over its usage” and ” strict protection of the law”.
+Here you talk about the user’s control over data and usage of it.
+Under Aadhaar Act citizen don’t have any legal rights to the data.
+If it’s leaked or misused I am not considered an aggrieved party.
 I cannot sue UIDAI or others involved.
 That is the kind of protection I get.
 Of course there is also “National Security” clause under which all the data including authentication records (which they save) can be shared.
-We need a complete and separate article on that.
+We need a complete and separate article on this aspect.
 So I am going to leave it at that.